vijaysrajan/Decision-trees_CART_sketch/docs/02_low_level_design.md

     """
     Load theta sketches from dual CSV files.

+    ⚠️ CRITICAL: This loader performs NO set operations (a_not_b, union, intersection, etc.)
+    All sketches in the CSV files are pre-computed directly from big data sources.
+    The loader simply deserializes and organizes these pre-computed sketches.

     CSV Format:
     -----------
     **3-Column Format (ONLY supported format)**:
         identifier, sketch_feature_present, sketch_feature_absent

         Stores BOTH feature=TRUE and feature=FALSE sketches per feature.
-        ✅ Eliminates a_not_b operations → 29% error reduction at all depths
-        ✅ Critical for imbalanced datasets (CTR, fraud detection) ✅ Required for optimal accuracy on deep trees (depth ≥3)
+        ✅ ALL sketches pre-computed from raw big data ✅ Eliminates a_not_b operations during tree building → 29% error reduction ✅ Critical for imbalanced datasets (CTR, fraud detection) ✅ Required for optimal accuracy on deep trees (depth ≥3)